vendethiel/dotty/docs/blog/_posts/2016-12-05-implicit-function-types.md

       def thisTransaction: Transactional[Transaction] = implicitly[Transaction]

-A `Transactional[Transaction]`, is that not circular?
-To see clearer, let's expand the definition according to the rules given in the last section. `thisTransaction` is of implicit function type, so the right hand side is expanded to the implicit closure
+You might ask: a `Transactional[Transaction]`, is that not circular?
+To see more clearly, let's expand the definition according to the rules given in the last section. `thisTransaction` is of implicit function type, so the right hand side is expanded to the implicit closure

       implicit ($ev0: Transaction) => implicitly[Transaction]

-`implicitly[Transaction]`, the right hand side of this closure, needs an implicit parameter of type `Transaction`, so the closure is further expanded to
+The right hand side of this closure, `implicitly[Transaction]`, needs an implicit parameter of type `Transaction`, so the closure is further expanded to